wangbard/UPi/README.md

 Layer, in the above description, means a horizontal layer in the input UPichia program which is a just monoidal product of operators without any composition.

-To take a closer look at what UPichia program does and what quantum information effects mean, please refer to [rkaarsgaard/UPi](https://github.com/rkaarsgaard/upi).
+To take a closer look at how UPichia is defined and what quantum information effects refers to, please refer to [rkaarsgaard/UPi](https://github.com/rkaarsgaard/upi).